Foxboro High girls basketball state champs visit Gillette Stadium, meet Kraft

 With posts on social media documenting it all, Kraft likened the Patriots’ dynasty to that of the Warriors.

-“You kept the dynasty going in Foxboro,” Kraft said in a social media video posted by the Patriots.
+“You kept the dynasty going in Foxboro,” Kraft said in a social-media video posted by the Pats.

-Downs called it a surreal feeling when hearing Kraft’s cudos coming from one of the architects of one of the most historic runs in NFL history.
+Downs called it a surreal feeling when hearing Kraft’s kudos coming from one of the architects of one of the most historic runs in NFL history.